SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 2021/2021

 In 2020/21 we continued putting in place formal systems, in addition to reviewing and updating those already in place, to:

 – Identify and assess potential risk areas in our supply chains;

 – Reduce the risk of slavery and human trafficking occurring in our supply chains;

 SUPPLIER ADHERENCE TO OUR VALUES

-To ensure all those in our supply chain comply with our values we started to review contracts with suppliers to consider contractual obligations in addition to statutory obligations.
+To ensure all those in our supply chain comply with our values we have reviewed contracts with suppliers and distributors to consider contractual obligations in addition to statutory obligations.
 We have inserted new contractual obligations in our supply agreements, procurement contracts, and distribution agreements to bring about compliance with the Modern Slavery Act 2015.

 Representatives from each department provide an overview to the Managing Director of the suppliers of goods and services to their department and regularly monitor for any signs of modern slavery and human trafficking in the supply chain serving them.
 In the event an issue relating to modern slavery and/or human trafficking is identified it will be notified to the Managing Director and an investigation will be opened.